interlock-network/interlock-docs/whitepaper.md

 The point is, the truth is very important, but it can be hard to pin down.
 Very few things can be considered absolute truths.
 The web &mdash;
 under its current commercialized and oligarchic stewardship &mdash;
-perpetuates, exacerbates, and profits from vanity, greed, delusion, ignorance, envy, hatred, and outrage.
+perpetuates, exacerbates, and profits from, vanity, greed, delusion, ignorance, envy, hatred, and outrage.
 Instead, it should give users the tools to better understand themselves, human nature, and our connectedness to all things &mdash; an ancient idea that is in fact more relevant to the modern world than it ever was to the ancient world.

 Criminals and tech corporations both see the internet-user as something to be exploited.
-The former seeks to attack and corrupt the state of your bank account, while the latter seeks to attack and corrupt your state of mind.
+The fromer seeks to attack and corrupt the state of your bank account, while the latter seeks to attack and corrupt your state of mind.
 You will find it easy, even effortless, to be angry with the former, but you may find it difficult to be angry with the latter.
 You cannot be angry with the tobacco company for selling you exactly what you asked for.

 ### Identity, Trust, Belief
 Before 1971, if you held a dollar in your hand and examined what was written on it, you would see 'Exchangeable for Gold'.
 After 1971, it would only say 'In God We Trust'.
-We used to believe in the dollar because we believed in gold &mdash; now we believe in the dollar because we believe in the dollar.
+We believed in the dollar because we believed in gold &mdash; now we believe in the dollar because we believe in the dollar.
 This is what some historians would call a revolution, others would call it a *paradigm shift*.
-Paradigm shifts, and for that matter paradigms themselves, are &mdash; and please do not mistake this for belittlement, quite the opposite in fact &mdash;
+Paradigm shifts, and for that matter paradigms themselves, are &mdash; and please do not mistake this for belittlement, quite the opposite in fact &mdash; entirely *imaginary*.
-entirely *imaginary*.
 You cannot measure or touch a paradigm.
 A paradigm does not emit heat or have mass.
 Yet paradigms have been the organizing principle of society since humanity learned how to speak and write things down.
 A paradigm is a shared hallucination.

 Every paradigm contains the seeds of its own destruction.
 The bible was the first book that was mass-printed &mdash; shortly after that the catholic church lost half of its believers to the various protestant denominations.
 The feudal and heriditary paradigms of Europe were eroded and overthrown by the steady growth of capitalism.
-The industrial capitalist paradigm had given birth to both fascism and communism after the Great Depression.
-And the surviving contenders of the Second World War created the Cold War (i.e. bipolar) paradigm.
+The industrial capitalist paradigm had (after the Great Depression) given birth to both fascism and communism.
+And the surviving contenders of the Second World War, created the Cold War (i.e. bipolar) paradigm.
 This paradigm collapsed into one of globalisation and informationalism.
 Trading new gods for old.

 Trust, just like a paradigm, is powered by *belief*.
-You cross the street with minimal anxiety because you trust the drivers to be sober enough to obey the traffic laws (also another good example of a paradigm).
+You cross the street with minimal anxiety because you trust the drivers to be sober enough to obey the traffic laws (also a good example of a paradigm).
 You use the same two passwords on every site because you trust that the programmers that made the site have a minimal level of technical competence and a minimal regard for your security and privacy.
 Some